nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-25-find-a-organisation.md

 #### Outcomes to consider for further design development:

-* Email search may give multiple results in the future as multiple organisations could have the same SRO.
-If this something to use now if a risk to change in the future to being a indirect search with results, and would have to alter how we handle?
+* If Email search is considered again in the future, it may give multiple results in the future as multiple organisations could have the same SRO.
+Something to bear in mind that it may potentially change from being a direct search.
-* Having seperate fields for each find a org input is less of a issue for tech as no partial matches, but means it is harder to give specific errors.

 ## How we tested our ideas and what we found
 - We tested the org view with CCS agents and processors week commencing 5th January 2025.